rgoshen/nubula-crisis/README.md

 - Adding more rooms and challenges.
 - Implementing a combat system for direct confrontation with the Alien Overlord.
 - Adding different types of aliens for increased difficulty.
+- Introducing a health or stamina system for the player.

 ## License